How to make a hanging butcher paper roll dispenser with a hand-lettered Christmas greeting….

 Somewhere on Pinterest, I saw a craft paper/butcher paper dispenser.
 Of course I didn’t pin it when I saw it, and now I can’t find it, but I really wanted one for near my front door.
+I also love the concept of chalkboard lettering, so I thought doing some Sharpie marker art with the DIY butcher paper dispenser would be the perfect combination of the two and I wanted to share with you How To Make A Hanging Kraft Paper Roll.

 So I am going to show you today how to make this!
-It’s so much easier than you think!
+It’s so much easier than you think!!

-when the season it over,I can roll it up and start fresh!
+And I love that I can keep my artwork or change it out!
+THen when the season it over,I can roll it up and start fresh!

-a roll of light colored craft paper or butcher paper cut to 24″
+A roll of light colored craft paper or butcher paper cut to 24″

 2 dowels( 1 1/2 inch,1 3/4 inch cut to 30″

-brown craft paint
+Brown craft paint

-sharpie marker
+Sharpie marker

-Font’s of choice, I found mine at Dafont
+Lettrring or art of choice, I found mine at Dafont

-First, your paper will probably come in a 36″ inch length, I pulled out my hacksaw and cut the paper to the right length,tube and all.
+First, your paper will probably come in a 36″ inch length.
+You can leave it that long and finish the project from there.
+I needed mine a little smaller.
+I pulled out my hacksaw and cut the paper to the right length,tube and all.
+It actually left a bit of a rough edge which I kind of like.
+Next time I might saw off both sides to have both edges look a little rough.

 I looped mine a few times and tied a small piece of dowel at the top to a make sure it would hold the weight.